Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 19) Replay and simulation (time travel for debugging)

-What to verify: You can replay a run with the same inputs and see why it behaved that way.
+What to verify: You can replay a run with the same inputs and see why the agent behaved that way.

 This is essential when a sales leader asks, "Why did the agent email this CFO?"

-20) Audit trail tied to CRM objects (lead, contact, deal)
+20) Audit trail tied to records (lead, contact, deal)

 Every change should be attributable: